thatbrguy/nerf-tf2/README.md

 ### 5.4.
 Rendering
 Follow the below instructions to launch a rendering run:

+> Note: To use this script, the user must have the saved metadata and model weights from a previous training run.

 1. Follow the procedure mentioned in the common steps section (section 5.1).
 2. Modify the parameters in the configuration file `nerf/params/config.yaml` as per your requirements.
 3. Run the rendering script by running the command `python -m nerf.main.render`

 ### 5.5.
 Visualization
 Follow the below instructions to visualize the ground truth poses and the inference poses in the scene:

+> Note: To use this script, the user must have the saved metadata.
+The saved metadata can be from a previous training run, or can be created using an alternative method.
+The alternative method will be elaborated in the future.

 1. Follow the procedure mentioned in the common steps section (section 5.1).
 2. Modify the parameters in the configuration file `nerf/params/config.yaml` as per your requirements.